jacg/nix-starters/README.md

 If you trust that the template won't do anything anything malicious on your machine, approve it as suggested by the message: `direnv allow`.

+Check that everything as expected by typing `just`: you should see some successful test executions.

 Henceforth the environment will be activated automatically each time you `cd` into `<your project dir>` or any of its subdirectories, and deactivated when you `cd` back out.